Aspects of symmetry and topology in the charge density wave phase of 1T-TiSe2: Introduction

-\emph{Introduction.}---Transition metal dichalcogenides (TMDCs) have layered crystal structures with weak van der Waals interaction couplings adjacent layers.
-This feature allows them to be exfoliated in few layers or even monolayers, bringing intensive interest for their appealing electronic and potoelectronic properties \cite{Novoselov2005b,Manzeli2017b,Choi2017,Chen2016,Liu2014,Velusamy2015}.
+Transition metal dichalcogenides (TMDCs) have layered crystal structures with the weak van der Waals interaction between the adjacent layers.
+This feature allows them to be exfoliated in few layers or even monolayers, bringing intensive interest for their appealing electronic and optoelectronic properties \cite{Novoselov2005b, Manzeli2017b, Choi2017, Chen2016, Liu2014g, Velusamy2015}.
 Owing to the low dimensionality, many materials undergo a charge density wave (CDW) phase transition \cite{Manzeli2017b,Wilson1974,Whangbo1992}.
-1\textit{T}-TiSe$_2$ is one of examples and it even shows superconductivity when the CDW is suppressed via doping or pressure \cite{Morosan2006,Barath2008,Kusmartseva2009,Joe2014,Li2016d,Kogar2017a}.
-The CDW in 1\textit{T}-TiSe$_2$ is commensurate of a $2 \times 2 \times 2$ superlattice~\cite{DiSalvo1976,Woo1976}.
-Simultaneous periodic lattice distortion (PLD)~\cite{Chan1973} was observed from the phonon softening in the $L_{1}^{-}$ mode [$L_{1}^{-}$ is an irreducible representation (IR) at momentum $L$]~\cite{DiSalvo1976,Holt2001,Hildebrand2018}, disclosing the symmetry of the CDW.
+1\textit{T}-TiSe$_2$ is a noteworthy examples which shows superconductivity when the CDW is suppressed via doping or pressure \cite{Morosan2006,Barath2008,Kusmartseva2009,Joe2014,Li2016d,Kogar2017a}.
+The CDW in 1\textit{T}-TiSe$_2$ is commensurate, forming a $2 \times 2 \times 2$ superlattice~\cite{DiSalvo1976,Woo1976}.
+Simultaneous periodic lattice distortion (PLD)~\cite{Chan1973} was observed from the phonon softening in the $L_{1}^{-}$ mode [$L_{1}^{-}$ is an irreducible representation (IR) at $L$]~\cite{DiSalvo1976,Holt2001,Hildebrand2018}, indicating the symmetry of the CDW.

-The $L_{1}^{-}$ CDW is nontrivial for its symmetry indicates an anisotropic character, reminiscent of the $d$-density wave in strongly correlated systems that breaks local rotation symmetry \cite{Li2006a,Davis2013}.
-The symmetry would intimate the mechanism \cite{Kaneko2018}, determine whether CDW nodes appear in the electronic structure to affect the estimate of $T_{c}$, produce directional responses \cite{Boyd2008}, or answer the topology.
-However, most theoretical studies did not take care of this point~\cite{Monney2009a,Rossnagel2011,VanWezel2010a,Chen2017a}.
-In this paper, we will elucidate the symmetry properties of the CDW state in 1\textit{T}-TiSe$_{2}$, including the electronic structure and connection to topology.
+The $L_{1}^{-}$ CDW is nontrivial due to its anisotropic character.
+It is reminiscent of the $d$-density wave in strongly correlated systems where the local rotation symmetry is broken \cite{Li2006a,Davis2013}.
+Symmetry is important because it bears on the CDW mechanism \cite{Kaneko2018} and determines whether the CDW nodes in the electronic structure influence superconducting $T_{c}$.
+It also drives directional responses \cite{Boyd2008} and controls the topology of the system.
+The key role of symmetry, however, has not been hardly explored in the literature~\cite{Monney2009a,Rossnagel2011,VanWezel2010a,Chen2017a}.
+With this motivation, we will elucidate the symmetry properties of the CDW state in 1\textit{T}-TiSe$_{2}$ and their connections with the electronic structure and the band topology of the system.